Eye injury: Tips to protect vision

 - Forgo backyard fireworks.
 Leave fireworks to trained professionals.

-- Use caution when opening a champagne bottle.
-Don't shake the bottle.
+- Take caution when opening a champagne bottle.
+Don''t shake the bottle.
 Point the bottle at a 45-degree angle away from yourself and any bystanders.
 Firmly place your palm over the cork while removing the wire hood.
 Place a towel over the entire top of the bottle, grasp the cork and slowly twist the bottle until the cork is almost out of the neck.
 To prevent the cork from being discharged like a missile, maintain slight downward pressure on the cork just as it comes out of the bottle.

 What are the signs and symptoms of an eye injury?

-It's not always easy to identify an eye injury — especially in a child.
+It''s not always easy to identify an eye injury — especially in a child.
 Seek medical care immediately if you notice any of these signs or symptoms:

-- Obvious pain, trouble opening the eye or trouble seeing
+- Obvious pain or trouble seeing

 - A cut or torn eyelid